korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

         Every emergency medical service must have at least one notification time.
     * `EmergencyMedicalService SubClassOf hasNotificationTime max 1 TemporalExtent` <br />
         Every emergency medical service must have at max one notification time.
+    * `EmergencyMedicalService SubClassOf hasNotificationTime only TemporalExtent` <br />
+        Every emergency medical service can have notification time, only if its instance of TemporalExtent.

 2. EmergencyMedicalService → hasArrivalTimeToCrash → TemporalExtent <br />
     * `EmergencyMedicalService SubClassOf hasArrivalTimeToCrash some TemporalExtent` <br />
         Every emergency medical service must have at least one arrival time to the crash site.
     * `EmergencyMedicalService SubClassOf hasArrivalTimeToCrash max 1 TemporalExtent` <br />
         Every emergency medical service must have at max one arrival time to the crash site.
+    * `EmergencyMedicalService SubClassOf hasArrivalTimeToCrash only TemporalExtent` <br />
+        Every emergency medical service can have ArrivalTimeToCrash, only if its instance of TemporalExtent.

 3. EmergencyMedicalService → hasArrivalTimeToHospital → TemporalExtent <br />
     * `EmergencyMedicalService SubClassOf hasArrivalTimeToHospital some TemporalExtent` <br />
         Every emergency medical service must have at least one arrival time to the hospital.
     * `EmergencyMedicalService SubClassOf hasArrivalTimeToHospital max 1 TemporalExtent` <br />
         Every emergency medical service must have at max one arrival time to the hospital.
+    * `EmergencyMedicalService SubClassOf hasArrivalTimeToHospital only TemporalExtent` <br />
+        Every emergency medical service can have arrivalTimeToHospital, only if its instance of TemporalExtent.

 ## Impairment
 ![Impairment](https://github.com/korrapati-SaiSree/cs7810-group2/blob/main/delivarables/scehmaDiagrams_Final/Impairment/Impairment.png)